seanm3g/DungeonFighter-v2/GameData/README_COLOR_CONFIG.md

 **Properties:**
 - `name` - Unique identifier for the group
-- `colorPattern` - Template name or color code to apply (must exist in ColorTemplates.json)
+- `colorPattern` - Template name from ColorTemplates.json (e.g., "natural", "crystalline", "fiery") or legacy color code
 - `caseSensitive` - Whether keyword matching is case-sensitive
 - `keywords` - Array of keywords to match (whole words only)

+**Note:** The `colorPattern` can reference any template defined in `ColorTemplates.json`.
+The system will automatically extract a representative color from the template for keyword highlighting.
+This allows keyword groups to use the same rich color templates used elsewhere in the game.

 **Pre-defined Groups:**
 - **Combat:** `damage`, `critical`, `heal`, `action`, `stun`, `blood`